 Natal and Transvaal: selected decisions of the Native Appeal court 1929-30/31, 1933-48 (incomplete holdings)

 IALS holds the Digest of South African Case law 1909 - 1934 with annual supplements until 1973.
 This is continued by Butterworths consolidated index & noter up to the South African Law Reports 1947- 2020 which is also held at IALS.

 Current law reports (post 1994 and the new Constitution)

 IALS holds the more recent volumes of South African law reports 1994- and Butterworths Constitutional law reports 1994-

-The Constitutional Court of South Africa is a new court which was born as a result of the formation of the new Constitution in 1994.
+The Constitutional Court of South Africa was born as a result of the formation of the new Constitution in 1994.
 Its reports are freely available in full text.
 The website also gives background information about the court, its staff and how it operates and the library.

 Free internet resources for South African law reports are fairly well established.
 IALS does not currently offer an online subscription service for case reports but SAFLII (Southern African Legal Information Institute) provides free full text access to cases from a wide selection of different courts.
-The starting dates for coverage in the courts mostly range from the early 1990's to early 2000's but there is coverage for the Supreme Court of Appeal from 1984 to the current year.
+The starting dates for coverage in the courts mostly range from the early 1990's to 2015 but there is coverage for the Supreme Court of Appeal from 1971 to the current year.